Tapudp/topkek-frontend/README.md

 - while solving a bug : `bug: your message`

 - also don't forget to mention the status with the commit whether it is pending or not

+ after comitting, Branch that has your changes; push that particular branch and raise a `MergeRequest / Pull Request ` against `master` branch